Lumi-supercomputer/Getting_Started_with_AI_workshop/03_Your_first_AI_training_job_on_LUMI/index.md

     You will also need to add the relevant parts for setting up the PyTorch software environment.

-    Fill in the missing pieces and start the training using `sbatch run.sh` from a login node shell (LUMI web interface or SSH).
+    Fill in the missing pieces (marked with `<!!!
+ACTION REQUIRED ... !!!>`) and start the training using `sbatch run.sh` from a login node shell (LUMI web interface or SSH).

 3. Check your job.